 “Special Agent Gibbs, could you come to my office, please?”

 When the younger man just shoved a toothpick in his mouth, Gibbs lifted an eyebrow and took a drink of his coffee.
-He wasn’t the one to call this meeting, and he was more than happy to sit there for once and wait for the other man to get to the point, and it better damned well be what he wanted to hear.
+He wasn’t the one to call this meeting, and he was more than happy to sit there for once and wait for the other man to get to the point.
+It better damned well be what the Marine wanted to hear once he did so, too.
 Otherwise, he’d be more than happy to go straight to SecDef.
-He wasn’t even messing around with Jarvis, whose ethics and loyalty he questioned.
+He wasn’t even messing around with Jarvis, whose ethics and loyalty he already questioned.
 The man seemed more bureaucrat than Military Leader.
 It was why he hated when people were appointed to SecNav that didn’t have Military leadership experience.

 “Doubt that she’s that stupid,” Gibbs drawled easily as he frowned thinking about the whole Ziva mess.
 “I agree with Tony that she’s up to something though.
 Just don’t know what it is.
 What are you going to do with McGee?”

-“Tony did some checking with Legal and one of his contacts at the State Department, and both said that her agreement did not specify NCIS.
+“Tony did some checking with Legal, and one of his contacts at the State Department, and both said that her agreement did not specify NCIS.
 It just said that we had to give her a spot with a Federal Intelligence Agency.
 I’m pretty sure that he’s already talked to Tom, too.
 The two of them are pretty close.
 Morrow thought a lot of Tony and would love to have him at Homeland.
 I say don’t give her an option to stay here.
 Tell her that the MCRT is being restructured and refocused.
 We’ve been getting into too many terrorism cases lately that should be going to CI or Counter Terrorism.
 I ain’t saying that I don’t wanna do those, ‘cause I don’t mind.
 I just think, and Tony agrees, that it isn’t what the MCRT was created for.
-She has never for on a purely investigative team and she won’t now.
+She has never fit on a purely investigative team, and she won’t now if we realign our cases back to what we’re supposed to be getting.
 Tell her it’s Homeland or the CIA or she can head back to daddy.”

 “Tom’ll chew her up and spit her out the first time she mentions how much better Mossad is or what an idiot Tony is,” Leon chuckled.
 “I really like that idea.
 So, I’m gonna take it, and to take pressure off you and Tony I’m going to present it as my idea.
 I don’t need her coming after either of you.
 The cover story will actually work well with my plans for the team.
 I want to promote Tony to a Lead Agent position and make the two of you Co-Leaders of the team.
 How you distribute responsibilities will be up to you.
 You’ll then get a new SFA, one new veteran agent, and one rookie.
 I’ll let you two pick the new agents, but I want at least one of those people to be chosen purely by Tony.
 I’d like to see what kind of agent he thinks that we need.”